Building Cultures of Recovery in Tribal Nations (NARCH X)

 Principal Investigators: Martina Whelshula, PhD (Prime), Heather Gray, PhD (Capacity Core), & Debi LaPlante, PhD (Administrative Core)

-Funder: National Institutes of Health (National Institute of General Medical Sciences and National Institute on Drug Abuse) (Grant No. 1S06GM128015-03)
+Funder: National Institutes of Health (National Institute of General Medical Sciences and National Institute on Drug Abuse) via The Healing Lodge of the Seven Nations (Grant No. 1S06GM128015-03)

 Timeline: 2018 – 2022